alexyorke/alexyorke.github.io/_posts/2025-06-30-a-list-is-a-monad-part-2.md

 This is kind of a mess, because now we're just back to square one, where we're just treating the `Result` monad as simply a container to hold the success value and the failure value.
 Monads are not just containers, they're much more than that.
 You have to use them in a way where they compose together.
 The monad itself is responsible for delegating that control flow.

+> Aside: But wait, my programming language of choice has a `GetUnsafeValue()` on the `Result` monad!
+They exist as escape hatches, interop, and are typically used in few rare and specific situations.
+For now, pretend they do not exist.

 This is where `Match` comes in.

 ```csharp